 The Citadel Theatre complex boosts five performance spaces for a wide-range of entertainment experiences.
 Beyond the stage, the Citadel fosters the love of performance through their Academy which includes The Citadel/Banff Centre Professional Theatre Program, the Young Companies, The Eldon and Anne Foote Theatre School and the Play Development program.

 The AGA presents an ongoing series of contemporary and historical exhibitions from across Canada and the world, in five gallery spaces.
 Attend the AGA free-of-charge on the last Thursday of every month, courtesy of Servus Credit Union.
 Classes and public programming related to the exhibitions are available for children, school groups, families and adults.

 A private, live music venue hosting local, national and international acts.
 To get around city bylaws, all attendees must be members (a yearly membership costs $5).
-The lower level of the establishment is The Brixx Bar & Grill for more intimate shows.
-Attendees don't require memberships for entry.
+The lower level of the establishment is an eatery, the River City Revival House open 11am-2am every day of the week.

 The place for some of Edmonton's best chai, the cafe is known for putting a twist on traditional Indian and Pakistani dishes while accommodating food sensitivities and diet restrictions.
-The Jasper Ave locale is one of five licensed chai bars for this Edmonton original.
+The Jasper Ave locale is one of the various licensed chai bars for this Edmonton original.

 Part of local chef Nate Box’s family of cafes and restaurants, District Coffee is distinct as it caters to the downtown crowd.
 Customers of the newly expanded cafe and bakery are treated to from-scratch baking and salt caramels along with Calgary-roasted Phil & Sebastian coffee.